dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

 ---

-### PATH 2: Accept the Plugin is NOT a Stepping Stone
+### PATH 2: Accept the module is NOT a Stepping Stone

 **What this means:**
-- Build Scenario D (Obsidian Plugin) as THE product
+- Build Scenario D (Obsidian module) as THE product
 - Accept this is your offering, not a stepping stone
 - Native app is OFF the table (at least for 2-3 years)
 - You're an Obsidian ecosystem player